mavzerburak0/100-days-of-code/log.md

 **Thoughts:** I finished my library project for now.
 It definitely needs improvements in design but it does what it's supposed to and I didn't want to spend too much time on design details.
 I will come back to it later to improve the design as well as some features.

 **Link to work:** [TOP Library](https://top-libraryy.herokuapp.com/)

+### Day 36: February 19, 2021

+**Today's Progress**:
+* 15% done on TOP JS Path
+* Learned about factory functions and modules in JS
+* Start Tic-Tac-Toe project

+**Thoughts:** It felt like I wouldn't be able to pull this Tic-Tac-Toe project off.
+I thought I didn't know enough but once I spent a little bit of time working on it, ideas started pouring and I was actually able to solve most of the logic without looking anywhere.
+It really feels like I am getting somewhere with this whole challenge.
+It started off as an idea to prove to myself that I can actually stick to something till the end but I am learning quite a lot.
+My problem solving abilities are really starting to show and I feel more confident.
+The Odin Project is really helpful in a sense that it's not holding my hand during projects.
+I am glad to be able to stick to it.

+**Link to work:** None